 Having an M.Ed. in secondary English education never prepared me to be a homeschool mom.

-I’m married to an Air Force lab officer and we’re excited to live all over the world and soak up history and culture while he serves our country.
+I’m married to an Air Force medical laboratory officer and we’re excited to live all over the world and soak up history and culture while he serves our country.

 I enjoy writing about curriculum and product reviews that suit our interests and biblical worldview.